Last verified: today

 What It Doesn't Do

 Won't melt fat on its own.
-No proof it replaces diet and exercise.
-The calorie-burning effect, if real, is tiny — likely under 100 calories per day.
-Don't expect dramatic weight loss from a pill.
-Marketing claims about 'clinically proven' results often refer to capsaicin in general, not this specific product.
-Won't suppress appetite reliably enough to matter for most people.
+No evidence it replaces diet and exercise.
+The calorie-burning effect, if real, is small — likely under 100 calories per day.
+Don't expect dramatic weight loss from a pepper pill.
+Marketing claims about 'clinically proven' results are not backed by independent peer-reviewed data in public databases.

 Evidence-Based Benefits